alhajee/ckan/doc/contributing/architecture.rst

 ######################################

-Whenever some code, for example in ``ckan.lib`` or ``ckan.controllers``, wants to get, create, update or delete an object from CKAN's model it should do so by calling a function from the ``ckan.logic.action`` package, and *not* by accessing ``ckan.model`` directly.
+Whenever some code, for example in ``ckan.lib`` or ``ckan.controllers``, wants to get, create, update or delete an object from FMLD's model it should do so by calling a function from the ``ckan.logic.action`` package, and *not* by accessing ``ckan.model`` directly.